Obiente/Cloud/docs/guides/vps-gateway-setup.md

   - Outbound traffic routes through the gateway on the same node
 ```

-**Note**: With SDN, SNAT is handled automatically when enabled in the subnet configuration.
-However, for multi-node deployments, each gateway should route outbound traffic through its node's network interface, and optionally use a dedicated outbound IP for traffic isolation.
+**Important**: While SDN provides the SNAT option in subnet configuration, it may not work correctly in all setups.
+You should **manually configure NAT rules** on each Proxmox node (see [Step 1.5](#step-15-configure-proxmox-host-network-for-sdn-gateway)).
+For multi-node deployments, each gateway should route outbound traffic through its node's network interface, and optionally use a dedicated outbound IP for traffic isolation.

 ## Multi-Node Network Routing